-Cleopatra VII, the last pharaoh of an independent Egypt, had four children: Caesarion (with Julius Caesar), twins Alexander Helios and Cleopatra Selene, and Ptolemy Philadelphus (the latter three with Mark Antony).
+Cleopatra VII, the last pharaoh of an independent Egypt, had four children: Caesarian (with Julius Caesar), twins Alexander Helios and Cleopatra Selene, and Ptolemy Philadelphia (the latter three with Mark Antony ).
 But she only had descendants through one of her children: her sole daughter, Selene, who married King Juba II of Mauretania.

 How Cleopatra’s Daughter Survived…and Throve

 As wife to Juba, a client king of Emperor Augustus, Cleopatra Selene reigned over his kingdom of Mauretania (not far from Juba’s ancestral home of Numidia).
 This was a strategic alliance for Juba, as Selene was practically a part of the imperial family—she and her full siblings were raised, after their mother’s suicide, by Augustus’s beloved sister, Octavia, who was also their stepmother (wife of their father Antony).

 Portrait of Juba.
 (Louvre Museum/ CC BY 2.5 )

 Cleopatra Selene, who married Juba sometime between 25 and 19 BC, apparently ruled with her husband.
 They developed Mauretania’s capital into a Greco-Roman paradise.
 Cleopatra issued coins in her own name (Juba appeared on them, too) and tapped into her regal heritage by naming her son Ptolemy, who ruled Mauretania after his dad.
 According to Suetonius’s biography of Caligula in his Life of the Caesars, that nutty emperor didn’t treat his friends or relatives well.

 - Unraveling History: The Final Fates of the Children of Cleopatra VII?